-The GAA observed last year that Cohort 1 had moderately high cost and charge levels in comparison to Cohort 2 ('moderately low') and Cohort 3 ('low').
-The GAA continues to encourage the Firm to continue to reduce the difference between the cost and charges applied to the different cohorts In addition, the GAA has identified that some of the top funds by AUM such as Zurich Managed AP, Zurich Managed 1% AP, Zurich Equity AP, and the Zurich Balanced Managed 2000 fund had incurred relatively high transaction costs during the assessment period.
-The GAA would like the Firm to review the transaction charges for these funds, whilst appreciating that higher levels of transaction charges can result in better returns, and the Firm does have a monitoring process for outliers and for funds above two standard deviations from the range.
+The GAA observes, for the assessment period of 2024, that Cohort 1 had moderately high cost and charge levels in comparison to Cohort 2 ('moderately low') and Cohort 3 ('low').
+The GAA continues to encourage the Firm to continue to reduce the cost and charges applied to Cohort 1 and further improve those of Cohort 2.
+Furthermore, the GAA would like the Firm to continue reviewing the transaction charges for these funds - appreciating that higher levels of transaction charges can result in better returns.